 Some baklava contains walnuts.
 Other variations include pistachios, pine nuts, almonds, or other nuts common to the Mediterranean and the Middle East.
 Chocolate is a delicious addition also.

-In many countries, Gianniotiko is an excellent compliment to coffee.
-Gianniotiko is used in weddings, family get-togethers, and various other feasts and celebrations.
-We are glad to fill your Gianniotiko (Baklava mixed with Kataifi) order quickly and efficiently.
+In many countries, baklava is an excellent compliment to coffee.
+Baklava is used in weddings, family get-togethers, and various other feasts and celebrations.
+We are glad to fill your baklava order quickly and efficiently.

 The company applies Integrated Management System for quality certified production, of ISO 9001: 2008 and ISO 22000: 2005.

 A rusk is a food that we encounter from ancient times until today.
 It's a form of dry and crunchy bread that has received twice the usual exposure to fire (in a stove).
 Its recipe resulted from the need for rural families, where the wife was also busy being involved in agricultural work, was not able to knead fresh bread on a daily basis.
 Therefore, she used to knead a large quantity of bread once, which was then consumed fresh as long as it could last (2-3 days) and the rest was roasted a second time in the oven, in order to expel excess moisture and last even more.
 There is a large variety of rusks that are produced from different kinds of flours.